FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 <br />

 ## Refactoring list
-- Reduced the number of method calls on rule type classes.
+- Reduced the number of method calls on rule type classes, separating concerns in modules
-- Eliminated similar clear methods on the view type classes(pull-up method).
+- Eliminated similar clear methods on the view type classes(<b>pull-up method</b>).
-- Eliminated duplicate methods on the piece type classes(pull-up method).
+- Eliminated duplicate methods on the piece type classes(<b>pull-up method</b>).
+- <b> Substitute Algorithm </b> on moving behaviours, in fact we <b> did this a lot of times </b>
+- <b> Add Parameter </b> , we did this a few times specially when using dependency injection.
+We did this in the Rule interface too.
+- <b> Push up Field </b> We had to this because of point 3.
+- ...

 ## Known Code Smells And Refactoring Suggestions
 #### **Large Class**